minkev/minkev/README.md

 - 🗄️ Database
 - 🛡️ Cybersecurity

-🏴‍☠️ I participate in **CTF competitions** and **programming competitions such as ICPC** to improve my problem-solving skills and gain practical experience.

 🎯 **Current Goal:** Build a strong foundation in Cybersecurity and gradually move toward **SOC / Blue Team**.

 ---